 It took An approximately five seconds not to text me, but to CALL me.

-No pleasantries, he was down to the point as soon as I picked up.
-“Alright loser, what is it?”
+No pleasantries, they were straight to the point as soon as I picked up.
+"Alright loser, what is it?"

 I grinned as I asked back, "Why don'tcha open the door to find out?"